-Mother argues that the court erred in its admission of reports generated by Ms. Reagan.
-She claims that the CASA reports were inadmissible hearsay because they were generated for the purpose of litigation.
-She also suggests that testimony presented by Ms. Reagan should be stricken from the record.
+Mother argues that the CASA reports were inadmissible hearsay because they were generated for the purpose of litigation and that testimony presented by Ms. Reagan should be stricken from the record.
 "Generally, the admissibility of evidence is within the sound discretion of the trial court."
 Mercer v.
 Vanderbilt Univ., Inc., 134 S.W.3d 121, 131 (Tenn.
 2004).
 "The trial court's decision to admit or exclude evidence will be overturned on appeal only where there is an abuse of discretion."
 Id.
-Improper admission or exclusion of evidence requires a new trial if the outcome of the trial was affected.
-Tenn.
-R. App.
-P. 36(b); White v.
-Vanderbilt Univ., 21 S.W.3d 215, 223 (Tenn.
-Ct.
-App.
-1999).

-The record reflects that the CASA reports contained information pertaining to Mother's visitation with the Children, Ms. Reagan's interactions with the parties, and the transfer of custody between relatives.
-These records were maintained in accordance with DCS's internal procedures and properly admitted pursuant to Rule 803(6) of the Tennessee Rules of Evidence as an exception to the hearsay rule in that the reports are of acts, events, conditions, opinions, or diagnoses made at or near the time by or from information transmitted by a person with knowledge and a business duty to record or transmit if kept in the course of a regularly conducted business activity and if it was the regular practice of that business activity to make the memorandum, report, record or data compilation, all as shown by the testimony of the custodian or other qualified witness[.]
+The record reflects that the CASA reports contained information pertaining to Mother's visitation with the Children, Ms. Reagan's interactions with Mother, and the transfer of custody between relatives.
+These records were maintained in accordance with DCS's internal procedures and properly admitted pursuant to Rule 803(6) of the Tennessee Rules of Evidence as an exception to the hearsay rule in that the reports are of acts, events, conditions, opinions, or diagnoses made at or near the time by or from information transmitted by a person with knowledge and a business duty to record or transmit if kept in the course of a regularly conducted business activity and if it was the regular practice of that business activity to make the [report.]

-Further, Ms. Reagan testified as to her personal interactions with Mother and her observations concerning the transfer of custody from relative to relative.
-Her testimony was relevant and admissible.
-This issue is without merit.
+Further, Ms. Reagan testified as to her personal interactions with Mother and her observations concerning the transfer of custody between relatives.
+Her testimony was relevant and admissible.8 This issue is without merit.